1. Skip to content

 "There are many risks and there are a lot of opportunities, but it will not be an automatic success, it is going to be a lot of work", he stressed, adding that the country had finally entered an age of competitive, multiparty democracy.

-The strikes called by COSATU, which historically has kept close relations with the ANC, are likely indicative of the overall mood in the country when it comes to the ANC, in particular: Even though Nelson Mandela's liberation party suffered their worst election defeat ever in the May elections, dropping to just over 40 % of the vote, President Ramaphosa retained his position after forming a coalition with the pro-business Democratic Alliance (DA), the single biggest opposition party, as well as several other smaller parties.
+Nelson Mandela's liberation party suffered its worst election defeat in the May elections, dropping to just over 40% of the vote.
+However, President Cyril Ramaphosa retained his position after forming a coalition with the pro-business Democratic Alliance (DA), the single biggest opposition party, as well as several other smaller parties.

 Lack of a comprehensive policy plan

-He highlighted that the lack of a comprehensive policy plan at the heart of the GNU to move the country forward was the biggest issue, claiming that the GNU was primarily beholden to business and industry rather than the people on the ground:
+He highlighted that the lack of a comprehensive policy plan at the heart of the GNU to move the country forward was the biggest issue, claiming that the GNU was primarily beholden to business and industry rather than the people on the ground.

 "There is a bit of optimism, but we need a plan that belongs to the nation.
 A clique is running the country at the moment, determined by big business," he said.